-C.1.55 advance any information they may need to prepare the meetings of the governing bodies: advance any mioritation they may need to prepare the meetings of the governing bodies. [\(\)] Yes [] No Details of procedure esponsible for he Board Comi e obligations and duties assigned by law, the Articles of Association and the Regulations of the Board, the Secretary of the Board is channelling the relations between the Company and the Directors in all matters concerning the procedures of the Board of Directors and mittees in which he participates, following instructions received from the respective Chairman, and for implement and foster exercise by the ir right to information (Article 15.2(c) and (d) of the Regulations of the Board). lates and times also sent to the d, the Secretary of the Board sends all the Directors an annual calendar of meetings previously agreed among all the Directors, setting the sof the meetings of the Board of Directors, Committees, General Meetings and meetings with analysts for the following year.
-That calendar is different professionals of the Company involved in preparing the documentation and information for the Directors for each meeting, to enable eir work and make sure that the corresponding information and documentation are prepared sufficiently before each meeting. mentation for each meeting is complete, it is sent to the Secretary of the Board, who sends it to the Directors, if possible together with the the meeting, or in highly justified cases, as soon as possible after sending the notice of call.
-C.1.36 Indicate, with details if appropriate, whether the company has established any rules obliging Directors to report and, if necessary, retire if any situation arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputation: [\dagger] Yes [] No Explain the rules eport by the N company, that Regulations of the Board provide that Directors must step down and tender their resignations, among other cases, if the Board, following a commination and Remuneration Committee, considers that: (i) the Director is in a situation, related or not with their actions within the could jeopardise the company's prestige and reputation, (ii) the Director has seriously defaulted their obligations, or (iii) there are reasons erest so requiring. s further stipulate that if a Director fails to tender their resignation when so obliged, the Board of Directors shall, subject to a report by and Remuneration Committee, tender a motion to the General Meeting of Shareholders for their removal.
-C.1.37 Indicate, unless special circumstances have occurred and been put on record, whether the Board has been informed or has $otherwise\ become\ aware\ of\ any\ situation\ affecting\ a\ director,\ related\ or\ not\ with\ their\ actions\ within\ the\ company,\ that$ could jeopardise the company's prestige and reputation: [] Yes [٧] Yes No [٧] No [٧] [V] C.1.38 Nost of the final he lender reserved.
-No Describe any significant agreements entered into by the company that enter into force or are modified or terminated in company and its directors, executives or employees contemplating golden handshake clauses or any other indemnities in the event of resignation or unfair dismissal or termination of employment following a takeover bid or any other type of transaction.
+C.1.35 ate, whether there is an established procedure for directors to obtain sufficiently in ay need to prepare the meetings of the governing bodies: [ \dagger ] Yes [ ] No Details of procedure responsible for the Board Comi channelling the relations between the C t, the Articles of Association and the Regulations of the Board, the Secretary of the Board is ompany and the Directors in all matters concerning the procedures of the Board of Directors and 19 instructions received from the respective Chairman, and for implement and foster exercise by the 10 of the Regulations of the Board). dates and times also sent to the of the meetings of the Board of Director different professionals of the Company the Directors an annual calendar of meetings previously agreed among all the Directors, setting the ors, Committees, General Meetings and meetings with analysts for the following year.
+That calendar is involved in preparing the documentation and information for the Directors for each meeting, to enable bonding information and documentation are prepared sufficiently before each meeting. , it is sent to the Secretary of the Board, who sends it to the Directors, if possible together with the s, as soon as possible after sending the notice of call.
+C.1.36 Indicate, with details if appropria ate, whether the company has established any rules obliging Directors to report and, if arises, related or not with their actions within the company, that could jeopardise the company's prestige and reputati on: [ \dagger ] Yes [ ] No . , Explain the rules report by the N company, that omination and Remuneration Committee Directors must step down and tender their resignations, among other cases, if the Board, following a e, considers that: (i) the Director is in a situation, related or not with their actions within the and reputation, (ii) the Director has seriously defaulted their obligations, or (iii) there are reasons to tender their resignation when so obliged, the Board of Directors shall, subject to a report by a motion to the General Meeting of Shareholders for their removal.
+C.1.37 Indicate, unless special circumsta ances have occurred and been put on record, whether the Board has been informed or has otherwise become aware of any situation affecting a director, related or not with their actions within the company, that could jeopardise the company's prestige and reputation: [] Yes [ \( \) ] No C.1.38 Describe any significant agreeme ents entered into by the company that enter into force or are modified or terminated in the event of a takeover of the co mpany following a takeover bid, and the effects thereof. the lender rese rves the right to terminate the financing s, S.A. include takeover clauses on the usual terms for this type of contract.
+By virtue of those provisions, agreement in the event of a takeover of the Company.
+Although there is no universal definition of ed if there is a substantial change in the Company's significant shareholders.
+C.1.39 Indicate individually for directors s and globally in other cases, and describe in detail any agreements made between the company and its directors, executives or employees contemplating golden handshake clauses or any other indemnities in the event of resignation or unfair dismissal or termination of employment following a takeover bid or any other type of transaction.